 Every state, including Oregon, has its own procedure and lingo with which couples must acquaint themselves in order to make fully informed decisions about their divorce.

-8) Spousal support, better known as alimony, may not be considered necessary in an Oregon dissolution.
+- Alimony—sometimes known as spousal support—may not be considered necessary in an Oregon dissolution.
 However, if it is considered necessary, there are three different types of alimony that an Oregon court could award: transitional spousal support, compensatory spousal support, or spousal maintenance.
 We’ll cover more about the differences between these three types of alimony in a future blog.

-If you are considering getting divorced in the State of Oregon, contact Landerholm Law today and let us guide you through all of the nuances and potential challenges you may face.
+If you are considering getting divorced in the State of Oregon, contact Pacific Cascade Family Law today and let us guide you through all of the nuances and potential challenges you may face.
 Our award-winning attorneys assist clients throughout the Pacific Northwest.
 (888) 981-9511